AngularFire web codelab

 user$ = user(this.auth);

 The code above calls the AngularFire function user which returns an observable user.
 It will trigger each time the authentication state changes (when the user signs in or signs out).
-It's at this point that you'll update the UI to redirect, display the user in the header nav, and so on.
-All of these UI parts have already been implemented.
+The Angular templates components in FriendlyChat use this observable to update the UI to redirect, display the user in the header nav, and so on.

 Test logging into the app